Carlos Correa's Success and Achievements in Timeline

 2015: MLB Debut and Rookie of the Year Award

-In 2015, Carlos Correa made his MLB debut with the Houston Astros and won the American League Rookie of the Year Award.
+In 2015, Carlos Correa made his MLB debut with the Houston Astros and subsequently won the American League (AL) Rookie of the Year Award.

 May 2017: AL Player of the Month

-On July 4, 2021, Carlos Correa was named as a reserve for the MLB All-Star Game, marking his second career selection.
-At the time, he ranked fifth in the American League in OPS (.926).
+On July 4, 2021, Carlos Correa was named a reserve to the MLB All-Star Game, marking his second career selection.

-2021: Second All-Star Team and Gold Glove Awards
+2021: Second All-Star Team, Gold Glove and Platinum Glove awards

 In 2021, Carlos Correa was named to his second All-Star Team and won both the Gold Glove and Platinum Glove awards.